Presentation and Status in Health Basket

 2. Acute or chronic metabolic acidosis, including diabetic ketoacidosis.
 Diabetic ketoacidosis should be treated with insulin.

-3. History of serious hypersensitivity reaction to empagliflozin, metformin, or any of the excipients.
+3. Hypersensitivity reaction to empagliflozin, metformin, or any of the excipients.

 Special Precautions